 Over the years, I have tried many different diets on my journey to healthier living.
 You name it, I’ve tried it.
 Vegan, Low Carb, Raw, Paleo.
 I even dipped my toe into the Master Cleanse diet for a day.
-I do believe that every body is different, and different strategies are going to maximize results based on the individual person.
+I know that every body is different, and different strategies are going to maximize different results based on the individual person.

 However, I also think that there are some general do’s and don’ts to live by that can be applied to most of us.
 So whether you’re lost and you need some tips, or your health A-GAME is ON and you just want some reinforcement, you came to the right place.
 Buckle in for

 1. DO eat after 8 PM.
 We’ve all heard of those diets that give deadlines for when we should stop eating in our day.
 I get it.
 It’s not good for anyone to be eating mindlessly in front of a screen.
 However, if you have been running errands all evening and don’t get in the door until 8:30 PM… eat something!
 If you ate at 5, but you’ve been scrubbing the house up and down for hours… eat something!
 Eat when you are hungry – who cares what time it is.
 Hunger cues are an important factor in our relationship with our bodies, and I encourage you to honor them.
 If it’s late and you’ve got to eat – eat – and do your best to go for something nutrient dense and satisfying.

 2. DO eat breakfast.
 Unless you are fasting with purpose and planning in mind, you should be trying to eat or drink a little something.
 I cannot stress this enough!
 Think of your body as a machine, and your metabolism is the engine.
 You wan’t to get that engine fired up!
 Get it fired up as soon as you can after waking, and continue with small meals throughout the day to keep it burning.
 Skipping breakfast also might lead you to make poor (very hungry) decisions at lunch time.